basepi/djangocon2013-sls/README.md

 [here](https://github.com/terminalmage/django-tutorial).

-The ``overstate.example`` and ``pillar.example`` files contain the OverState configuration and pillar data used for the tutorial.
-As I did not use the git external pillar for my pillar data, the ``pillar.example`` was copied to the Master under ``/srv/pillar/multihost`` (the location for the Pillar SLS in the single-host example was different, see this same file in the ``master`` branch for more info), named it ``django.sls``, and assigned this Pillar data to all
+The ``overstate.example`` and ``pillar.example`` files contain the OverState configuration and Pillar data used for the tutorial.
+As I did not use the git external Pillar for my Pillar data, the ``pillar.example`` was copied to the Master under ``/srv/pillar/multihost`` (the location for the Pillar SLS in the single-host example was different, see this same file in the ``master`` branch for more info), named it ``django.sls``, and assigned this Pillar data to all